Ski for Two: Production notes

 The title Ski for Two is a pun on the song title "Tea for Two", featured in the 1925 musical No, No, Nanette.

 The song Woody performs while skiing to the Swiss Chard Lodge is called "The Sleigh (a la Russe)" (written in 1926 by Richard Kountz and Ivor Tchervanow).
 According to James Culhane, the composition was used with the belief that it was in the public domain, later to discover that the copyright was still in effect.
 Lantz sent $50 to the publishing firm for its use in the film.
 They sent a letter back stating that they would only accept nothing less than a hundred dollars, an amount that Lantz gladly paid.
-Lee Sweetland, previously the singing voice for Woody in Barber of Seville, supplied his vocals again for the scene.
+Lee Sweetland, previously the singing voice for Woody in The Barber of Seville, supplied his vocals again for the scene.
 In one of the surviving dialogue sheets, a noted inscription states "have Sweetland sing Woody's laugh", which he performs near the end.